 Here is a side by side of just the two colors.

-This is a look at how the color will look on my DIY Shutters on the front of my house.
+This is a look at how the color will look on the shutters on the front of my house.
 They are in much need of TLC.
 The board and batten shutters were a relatively easy build if you’d like to make your own.

 Here is a last look at the shed before the final reveal.
 The colors look so great and I can’t wait to show you.
 We removed the cross strips of wood on the doors for a more streamline look.